Travel Andorra: 8 Essential Safety Tips for Travelers

 Despite this militaristic operation, there are still plenty of wild boars roaming through Andorra's forests, which can be aggressive, especially when protecting their young.
 Most will disappear when they hear you coming but if you do stumble across a peeved pig while out and about, your best bet is to scoot up the nearest tree.

-Get a travel insurance quote for Andorra
+Get an instant travel insurance quote for Andorra

 Travel Insurance